krispo/redux-json-tree/README.md

 React/Redux `editable` JSON tree component for deeply nested data, with a single store.
 It simulates a simple two-way data-binding mechanism.

+### How it works
+It works on top of [simplifr](https://github.com/krispo/simplifr).
-Unlike [normalization](https://github.com/gaearon/normalizr) according to a schema, we transform JSON into a flat structure that describe each node in terms of the (`path`, `description`).
+In two words, it transforms JSON into a flat structure that describe each node in terms of the (`path`, `description`) pair.
 Where `path` is a json query path of the node, and `description` is a description of the node, eg value, type, list of childs,..
-Read more about [simplifr](https://github.com/krispo/simplifr).
-Eg, suppose we have a json:
+For example, suppose we have a json:
 ```js
 {
   foo: {